Tanishq123467658/Diabetic-Person-Health-Recommendation-System-Using-Neuro-Fuzzy-Logic/README.md

 ## Support

-For questions, bugs, or feedback, please open an issue or contact **Tanishq** via GitHub.
+For questions, bugs, or feedback, please open an issue or contact me via GitHub.

 ---